crystal-data/GR.cr/README.md

 # gr-crystal
-Crystal API for GR framework
+Crystal binding for GR framework

 A (still incomplete) interface to GR framework from Crystal